Alto clarinet: Alto clarinet parts in wind bands

 In the late 1940s, there was some discussion over whether the alto clarinet should be eliminated from the standard wind band.
-Arguments used include its relatively low volume and that its part is often doubled by other instruments, and the expense.
-Because of this, publishers of band music for elementary and junior high school players tend to leave parts out for alto clarinet.
-Mature bands utilizing more sophisticated arrangements quite often have a seat dedicated to alto clarinet, so in the majority of American high school and college bands, a complete family of clarinets is encountered in the modern wind band.
+Arguments for its removal include its relatively low volume, the superiority of a then-recent (but never mass-produced) prototype in the key of F, and that its part is often doubled by other instruments.
+Arguments against its removal included its unique tone colour, its role in creating a complete clarinet family, the difficulties its removal would cause in later performing older works, the public funds already spent on obtaining alto clarinets for many groups, and the fact that many bands could improve their alto clarinet section by increasing the size of the section and asking stronger players to play it.
+This discourse caused the instrument's popularity to decline, meaning that much music published from the 1970s onwards does not include an alto clarinet part (especially pieces written for developing ensembles).
+However, mature bands utilizing more sophisticated arrangements quite often have a seat dedicated to alto clarinet, so in the majority of American high school and college bands, a complete family of clarinets is encountered in the modern wind band.

 The alto clarinet is an integral part of the clarinet choir, where it often doubles the melody in octaves, and is often used as a middle solo voice between the treble and bass voices.